blunderfist/ufo-explorer/README.md

 ## Features

 The following explains the features found in the app and how they work.
-This only a brief description, for more detailed information please see the [tutorial](https://github.com/blunderfist/ufo-explorer/blob/main/UFO-Explorer%20Tutorial.pdf).
+This only a brief description, for more detailed information please see the <tutorial>.

 ---